Odds to Win the British Open 2019

 British Open Top Betting Tips

 That's why Live Betting is our number one tip for placing British Open bets.
-While it's true that the odds will be slightly higher pre-match, you will have so much more of an idea of how your player is coping with the conditions after watching them play a few holes.
+While it's true that pre-match odds have better value, 'Cappers get an idea of how players are coping with the conditions after watching them play a few holes.
+LIVE betting gives bettors a sneak peek before putting their money down.
+Jump in during the round to take advantage of in-play wagering options.

 The Open is a typical stroke-play golf tournament where the lowest scoring player over four rounds is declared the winner.